-What is coenzyme Q10?
+What is Coenzyme Q10?

-What are the characteristics of Coenzyme Q10?
+What are the characteristics of CoQ10?

-When it is reduced, coenzyme Q10 is the most important lipid antioxidant in the human body, which can reduce free radical production and prevent the oxidation of proteins, lipids and DNA
+When it is reduced, CoQ10 is also an important lipid antioxidant in the body, reducing free radical production and preventing protein, lipid and DNA oxidation.

-What are the food sources of coenzyme Q10?
+What are the food sources of CoQ10?